jeel2308/IPL-trivia/README.md

 - [React Loadable](https://github.com/jamiebuilds/react-loadable) - To improve website loading performance
 - [React Loader Spinner](https://github.com/mhnpd/react-loader-spinner) - To show loader when website is Loading

+## Features

+- It is a progressive web app so it will cache upcoming requests.
+So it will reduce network traffic and improve user experience and we can also use it offline once it has enough    data in cache.
+It uses service-worker for achieving this.
+- It uses a technique known as lazy loading for improve loading time.
+So it requests for only those chunks which are required now instead of whole big chunk.It uses React
+  loadable component for achieve this.
+- It is responsive.
+It will work correctly for screen size>=4 inches.

 ## For Development

 - You will need Node or Yarn to run the application.You can download it from here - [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com).